 We of course think Islamic mortgages are Islamic and share our reasons here.
 If you agree with us then obviously going for a halal mortgage over a conventional mortgage makes complete sense.

-We are not alone in our view that using the argument of “necessity” only works for the direst of cases – not for everyone.
+We are not alone in our view that using the argument of “necessity” only works for the most extreme of cases.

 Shaykh Haitham Al-Haddad has a great summary on this.